hashicorp-services/consul-in-prod/README.md

 Agent: Any Consul process is an agent.
 It can run in one of two modes - server and client.

-Server : A Consul process that maintains cluster state, responds to RPC queries from clients, elects leaders using the Raft consensus protocol and participates in WAN gossip between datacenters.

 Client : A stateless Consul process that accepts queries from applications and forwards them to server nodes.

+<strong>Consul servers</strong> are the components that do the heavy lifting.
+They store information about services and key/value information.
+An odd number of servers is necessary to avoid stalemate issues during elections.
+A Consul process maintains cluster state, responds to RPC queries from clients, elects leaders using the Raft consensus protocol and participates in WAN gossip between datacenters.

 <a name="Clouds"></a>

 ## Clouds

 This presents procedures and automation for creating Consul within each cloud:
-* AWS
-* Azure (<a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations">abbreviations</a>)
-* Google (GCP)
+1. <strong>Google (GCP)</strong> - HashiCorp's hands-on Instruqt labs run on GCP.
+So production scripts may leverage scripts to install assets.

+1. <strong>AWS</strong>

+1. <strong>Azure</strong>
 <br /><br />

-NOTE: We will be structuring our implementation scripts to make it easier to customize across different clouds.
+NOTE: We aim to structure our implementation scripts to make it easier to customize across different clouds.

 <a name="OS-Platforms"></a>